mackenziesnyder/MRI_Degad/docs/workflow/workflow.md

 ## Apply
 Use the classic BIDS App syntax to generate vascular maps between the gad and degad image and a qc plot between the gad and degad image.
 For other derivative outputs, the following flag is supported:

+`--use-gpu`: This flag results in the model running on gpu, speeding up the model preformance.
+In order to use this flag, your system must have access to gpu.

 `--skull-strip`: This flag produces a skull-stripped vascular map between the gad and degad image and a qc plot between the skull-stripped gad and degad image.
 Please note: in order to use the --skull-strip flag, Freesurfer must be installed on your local machine as this pipeline uses `synthstrip` from Freesurfer.
 To utilize this flag, please follow the instructions in from `synthstrip` [Here](https://surfer.nmr.mgh.harvard.edu/docs/synthstrip/) .